 Your corporation is legally created by filing Articles of Incorporation with the Pennsylvania Department of State.
-The articles must include the corporate name and address; the name and address of agent for service of process; the number of shares the corporation is authorized to issue; the name and address of each incorporator; and the effective date of articles.
+The articles must include the corporate name; the address of the corporation in Pennsylvania or the name and address of agent for service of process; the number of shares the corporation is authorized to issue; the name and address of each incorporator; and the effective date of articles if later than the filing date.
 The articles must be accompanied by a completed New Entity Docketing Statement, form DSCB:15-134A.
 This form must include the corporation's name, the name and address of person responsible for initial tax reports; its purpose; its effective date, if any; its EIN, and its fiscal year end.

-The articles must be filed by mail.
+The articles must be filed online or by postal mail.
 The filing fee is $125.

 Every Pennsylvania corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 The registered agent may be a Pennsylvania resident or a business entity authorized to do business in Pennsylvania.
 The registered agent must have a physical street address in Pennsylvania.
 A list of registered agents is available on the Pennsylvania Department of State website.The agent should agree to accept service of process on your corporation's behalf prior to designation.